Manon Lescaut: Plot summary

 Manon and des Grieux's first meeting, illustrated in the 1753 edition.

-The seventeen-year-old Chevalier des Grieux, a seminary student and the younger son of a noble family, falls in love at first sight with Manon, a common woman on her way to a convent.
+The seventeen-year-old Chevalier des Grieux, a seminary student and the younger son of a noble family, falls in love at first sight with Manon, a fifteen-year-old of common birth on her way to a convent.
 They immediately run away together, and spend their meagre savings living pleasurably in Paris.
-Manon has sex with a Monsieur de B—— for money; des Grieux forgives her.
+As they run low on funds, Manon has sex with a Monsieur de B—— for money; des Grieux forgives her.
 M. de B—— alerts des Grieux's family to his location, and des Grieux is forcibly brought home and confined to his room.
 Eventually, he enters St. Sulpice seminary with his friend Tiberge and spends a year as a successful student.

 Manon reappears, and des Grieux abandons his plans to become a priest.
 Using wealth that Manon stole from M. de B——, they move to Chaillot.
 Their house burns down, and des Grieux begins to cheat gamblers for money.
 Their servants rob them, and Manon agrees to become the mistress of a Monsieur G—— M——.
 After accepting substantial gifts, she leaves his house while he awaits her in his bedroom.
 He has Manon and des Grieux arrested.
 Des Grieux is sent to St. Lazare (a religious institution for genteel moral correction), and Manon to La Salpêtrière (a harsh prison for "fallen women").
 Des Grieux breaks out of his confinement, accidentally killing a porter during his escape, then bribes guards to smuggle Manon out of hers.